YuriI92/hanakoi-online/README.md

 1. Create `.env` file.
     - Rename `.env.EXAMPLE` file to `.env`.
     - Enter your MySQL username and password in the file.
-2. Create the database and seed data in your local server.
+2. Create the database in your local server in MySQL shell.
+    ```
+    source ./db/schema.sql
+    ```
+3. Seed the sample data and Start the application.
 (Replace sample data in the `seeds` folder to your data if necessary)
     ```cd
-    node ./db/schema.sql
-    npm seed
+    npm run seed
-    ```
-3. Start the application.
-    ```cd
     npm start
     ```
 4. GET/POST/PUT/DELETE routes in Insomnia using following url: